Slayer404/Smart-Home-Water-Motor/README.md

 ### Design Procedure

-1. **Component Selection**: Choose appropriate components like ultrasonic sensor, relay module, and microcontroller (e.g., Arduino).
+1. **Component Selection**: Choose appropriate components like ultrasonic sensor, relay module, and microcontroller (e.g., ESP32).
 2. **System Integration**: Connect the components ensuring proper wiring and signal transmission.
 3. **Algorithm Development**: Implement an algorithm for the microcontroller to process sensor data and control the relay.